Desk with calculator, filing cabinets and bookkeeping notebook

 How much does bookkeeping cost for an SME in Quebec?

-Which accounting records are required in Quebec?
+What books and records are mandatory in Quebec?

 What is the difference between bookkeeping and accounting?